Healthy Hectares – Habitat Diversity and Structure

 After an amazing string of good luck with events, the weather finally caught up to us and forced this fungal adventure indoors.
 Driving winds and constant rain made the prospect of 4 hours in the bush an uninviting proposal, event for the most intrepid of mycology enthusiasts.
 Instead, we were treated to comfy chairs, gas heating and hot tea at the Strathbogie Hall; a sacrifice everyone was seemingly willing to make.

-Fungal Adventure in the Strathbogie Forest Read More »
+Adventures in Nature – Rocky Ned Falls, Strathbogie Forest Read More »

 Welcome to Helen McKernan, our new President This year’s AGM was a fantastic opportunity for the SRCMN committee and members of the public to get together in person after nearly 2 tough years of COVID.
 The hardship was not over yet though, as the gate lock at the Euroa Arboretum had decided to throw up